Updated July 7, 2023

-Top 6 Principle of Stakeholder Theory
+Top 6 Principles of Stakeholder Theory

 There are six different principles of the stakeholder theory.

-1. Principle of entry and exit
+1. Principle of Entry and Exit

-2. Principle of governance
+2. Principle of Governance

 It states that the current rules and policies deployed for managing the relationship between an organization and its stakeholders can be amended with the help of unanimous consent.

-3. Principle of externalities
+3. Principle of Externalities

-4. Principle of contract cost
+4. Principle of Contract Cost